Jarzembak/fullstack-capstone/src/server/api/README-api-documentation.txt

 [Admin] GET /<resource>
 - Returns the complete table for the requested resource.
 - This may be used for any resource.
-- Products do not require administrator authentication for this route.
+- Products do NOT require administrator authentication for this route.

 [Admin] GET /<resource>/<resourceId>
 - Returns the resource with the primary key (ID) in the request.
 - This is not available for the cartItem table, which is instead accessed through the cart table.
-- Products do not require administrator authentication for this route.
+- Products do NOT require administrator authentication for this route.

 POST /<resource>
 - Creates a new row for a given resource.
     * Carts and cartItems have special cases below.
 - Accepts an object with all required fields (excluding primary key) in the request.
-- Non-primary keys and IDs should be included in the request,
+- Non-primary keys and IDs should be included in the data.
 - Currently, cartItems are created and updated through /carts routes only.
-- Certain keys (such as role flags for Users) can only be changed after creation.
+- Admin authentication is required for Products.

 PUT /<resource>/<resourceId>
 - Updates the row for a given resource based on the primary key.
 - Accepts an object with all required fields (excluding primary key) in the request.
+- Admin authentication is required for Products.

 ------------------------------
 Endpoints - User